Natural Yogurt: The Most Unique Topical Treatment For Acne

 Hyaluronic acid potential

 Also interesting is that streptococcus thermophilus churns out hyaluronic acid, just like it produces sphingomyelinases.
-Commercial hyaluronic acid used in creams is manufactured using Streptococcus zooepidemicus, and its relative has the power too.
+In fact, commercial hyaluronic acid used in creams is manufactured using Streptococcus zooepidemicus, and it yoghurty relative has the power too.
+That’s why yogurt is one of the best food sources of hyaluronic acid.

-That’s why yogurt is such a strong food source of hyaluronic acid.
 As we discussed here, hyaluronic acid stores moisture within your skin and increases hydration massively.
-Declines in hyaluronic acid levels are why older people have dryer, thinner and less elastic skin.
+Declines in hyaluronic acid are why older people have dryer, thinner and less elastic skin.
 Therefore it’s also possible that topical yogurt increases your hyaluronic acid levels.

 The flaw is that unlike vitamin C or antioxidants, applying hyaluronic acid topically usually achieves nothing.
 Hyaluronates are created and organised deep within your skin’s structure.
-However, there is a chance that bacteria could migrate deeper into your dermis and churn out hyaluounic acid there.
+However, there is a chance that bacteria could migrate deeper into your dermis and churn out hyalurounic acid there.
 It’s also possible that your skin breaks down the fresh hyaluronic acid and recycle its ingredients.

-There is one confirmed topical remedy though – soy milk.
 Properly fermented soy milk, as opposed to cheaper products, contains high amounts of the bacteria Bifidobacterium breve.
 Scientists in a 2000 study applied bacteria-rich soy milk to mice skin, and after six weeks, the skin’s own production of hyaluronic acid significantly increased.

 The top 7 topical treatments for clearing acne naturally